How Long Should A Furnace Last?

 That is a bad habit to get into because a quick fix for an experienced HVAC contractor can turn into a costly repair over time.

-Buy An Electric Furnace
+Buy an Electric Furnace

 Electric furnaces last longer than gas heating systems.
 On average, you can expect your gas furnace to have an average lifespan of 10 to 20 years and an electric furnace to last between 20 and 30 years.